zama-ai/tfhe-rs/tfhe/docs/configuration/gpu_acceleration/simple_example.md

 ## API elements discussed in this document

-- [`tfhe::ConfigBuilder::default()`](https://doc.rust-lang.org/nightly/core/default/trait.Default.html#tymethod.default): Instantiates the default crypto-system parameters.
-When the `"gpu"` feature is activated, the default parameters are GPU specific
+- [`tfhe::ConfigBuilder::default()`](https://doc.rust-lang.org/nightly/core/default/trait.Default.html#tymethod.default): Instantiates the default cryptographic parameters.
+When the `"gpu"` feature is activated, the default parameters are GPU specific, which achieves optimal performance on GPU
-- [`tfhe::ServerKey::decompress_to_gpu`](https://docs.rs/tfhe/latest/tfhe/struct.CompressedServerKey.html#method.decompress_to_gpu):  decompresses a compressed `ServerKey` and copies it to the first available GPU
+- [`tfhe::ServerKey::decompress_to_gpu`](https://docs.rs/tfhe/latest/tfhe/struct.CompressedServerKey.html#method.decompress_to_gpu):  decompresses a compressed ServerKey and copies it to all available GPUs
+- [`tfhe::set_server_key`](https://docs.rs/tfhe/latest/tfhe/fn.set_server_key.html): sets the current server key.
+When this is a GPU key, this function activates execution of integer operations on all GPUs assigned to this key.

 ## A simple TFHE-rs program